DreamHost Review (2022)Can You Trust Their Shared Hosting?

 WordPress site owners that need further features to manage their website, can use DreamPress, DreamHost’s managed hosting service.
 They are a bit more expensive (than Shared hosting packages), but fairly priced too.

-For as little as $17 a month, you can have a hosting service optimised for WordPress with a couple of additional perks such as:
+For as little as $19.99 a month (on renewal), you can have a hosting service optimized for WordPress with a couple of additional perks such as:

 Superior DreamPress plans offer extra features such as CDN, the Professional version of the well-known Jetpack WordPress plugin and priority support.